Jump to section

 The ripple effect

-Improved behaviors by leaders, improved interactions among teams and peers, and a more socially-connected environment -- all lead to a more inclusive culture of belonging and better, more productive and rewarding experiences for people across the organization.
+Improved behaviors by leaders, improved interactions among teams and peers, and a sense of a more inclusive environment — all lead to better, more productive, and rewarding experiences for people across the organization.